oeg-upm/TINTOlib/README.md

 ## 📖 Citation

-If you use TINTOlib in your research, please cite our paper:
+If you use TINTOlib in your research, please cite our paper en [SoftwareX journal](https://doi.org/10.1016/j.softx.2025.102444):

 ```bibtex
 @article{LIU2025102444,